Getting Started with PackCAD Mockup

 Import Artwork

 Select Artwork from the left menu and upload both the exterior and interior artwork files.
-You should see the print graphics rendered onto front and back side of the dieline visualization.
+You should see the print graphics rendered onto the front and back side of the dieline visualization.

 Folding Simulation